MSNAhamed/Learn-With-Source-Code/WebGL/README.md

 Just like any other 3D system, you will have x, y and z axes in WebGL, where the z axis signifies depth.
 The coordinates in WebGL are restricted to (1, 1, 1) and (-1, -1, - 1).
 It means − if you consider the screen projecting WebGL graphics as a cube, then one corner of the cube will be (1, 1, 1) and the opposite corner will be (-1, -1, -1).
 WebGL won’t display anything that is drawn beyond these boundaries.

+## WebGL Fundamentals

+After getting the WebGL context of the canvas object, you can start drawing graphical elements using WebGL API in JavaScript.

+Here are some fundamental terms you need to know before starting with WebGL.

+- Vertices

+Generally, to draw objects such as a polygon, we mark the points on the plane and join them to form a desired polygon.
+A vertex is a point which defines the conjunction of the edges of a 3D object.
+It is represented by three floating point values each representing x, y, z axes respectively.
+Example,

+In the following example, we are drawing a triangle with the following vertices − (0.5, 0.5), (-0.5, 0.5), (-0.5, -0.5).

+Note − We have to store these vertices manually using JavaScript arrays and pass them to the WebGL rendering pipeline using vertex buffer.

+- Indices

+In WebGL, numerical values are used to identify the vertices.
+These numerical values are known as indices.
+These indices are used to draw meshes in WebGL.

+Note − Just like vertices, we store the indices using JavaScript arrays and pass them to WebGL rendering pipeline using index buffer.

+- Arrays

+Unlike OpenGL and JoGL, there are no predefined methods in WebGL to render the vertices directly.
+We have to store them manually using JavaScript arrays.
+Example

+var vertices = [ 0.5, 0.5, 0.1,-0.5, 0.5,-0.5]